 Sure, we could extol the virtues of our robust economy and depth of our industry sectors, but sometimes it’s the little things that make a big difference.
 Check out our Top 10 list of things that make Washington a great place to do business, from our diversity and pioneer spirit to our unbridled creativity.

 Washington’s relatively mild climate is closely tied to the state’s geography, so it’s only natural to cover them both in one place.
-From the rainforests along the Pacific Ocean to the dry, rolling plains inland, Washington has a climate to suit nearly any need.
+From the rainforests along the Pacific Ocean to the dry, rolling plains inland, Washington has a climate to suit nearly anyone.

-From early logging and coal mining industries to the dawn of the information age, Washington’s history has been characterized by opportunism, resilience, perseverance and a unique frontier spirit that continues to permeate the culture.
+From early logging and coal mining industries to the dawn of the information age, Washington’s economy has been characterized by opportunism, resilience, perseverance and a unique frontier spirit that continues to define and permeate our culture.